L-functional analysis: -normed spaces

 It is well known that for a compact Hausdorff space $K$, $C(K)$ is Dedekind complete if and only if $K$ is Stonean, see for instance \cite[Proposition 2.1.4]{Meyer-Nieberg1991}.
 Therefore $C(K)$ is order complete if and only if it is Dedekind complete, if and only if $K$ is Stonean.
 This equivalence is also established in \cite[Proposition~1.9]{edeko2023decomposition}. \end{remark}

 A \emph{step function} $\l \in \L$ is an $\C$-linear combination of disjoint idempotents.

 \begin{theorem}[Freudenthal Spectral Theorem] $\phantom{xx}$

 \begin{enumerate}[(i)] \item Let $\l\in \L^+$.
-Then there exists a sequence $(\l_n)$ of step functions such that $\l_n \uparrow \l$. \item For any $\l \in \L$, there is a sequence $(\l_n)$ of step functions such that $\l_n \to \l$. \end{enumerate} \end{theorem} The proof of (i) can be found in \cite[Theorem 33.3]{Zaanen}, under a weaker assumption of Riesz spaces with the principal projection property.
+Then there exists a sequence $(\l_n)$ of step functions such that $\l_n \uparrow \l$. \item For any $\l \in \L$, there is a sequence $(\l_n)$ of step functions such that $\l_n \to \l$. \end{enumerate} \end{theorem} The proof of (i) can be found in \cite[Theorem 33.3]{Zaanen}, under a weaker assumption of vector lattices with the principal projection property.
 Note that (ii) follows from (i) and the fact that any $\l \in \L$ can be written as $\l=\l_1-\l_2+i\l_3-i\l_4$, with $\l_i\in \L^+$ for all $i\in\{1,2,3,4\}.$